Peanuts: Change of format: 1988–2000

-Beginning Leap Day, February 29, 1988, the four-panel format for the daily strip was discontinued in favor of a free-form horizontal format that offered Schulz more creative freedom; Schulz began to regularly draw three-panel strips, as well as two panel and single panel strips.
+Beginning Leap Day of 1988, the four-panel format for the daily strip was discontinued in favor of a free-form horizontal format that offered Schulz more creative freedom; Schulz began to regularly draw strips with 1–3 panels.
 Schulz's pen lines during this period began to be rendered frazzled and wobbly due to him developing an essential tremor in his hand, resulting in the graphical style of strips being significantly different than earlier decades.
 While such a medical condition would normally justify hiring assistant artists, as was normal for other popular newspaper comic strips at the time, Schulz asserted his ideals of craftsmanship by continuing to draw the strip like this.

 Schulz announced his retirement on December 14, 1999.

-The last daily strip appeared on January 2, 2000.
-The last Sunday strip, concluding the strip as a whole, appeared on February 13, 2000.
-Schulz died in his sleep in his Santa Rosa, California, home on February 12, the night before the last strip; commentators have noted the close timing of these two events as unusual.
+The last daily strip appeared on January 3, 2000, and the last Sunday strip and final strip overall appeared on February 13, 2000.
+Schulz died in his sleep in his Santa Rosa, California home on February 12, the night before the last strip; commentators have noted the close timing of these two events as unusual.
 Michaelis surmised, "To the very end, his life had been inseparable from his art.
 In the moment of ceasing to be a cartoonist, he ceased to be".